900Seconds/900SecondsSDK/README.md

 1. 900Seconds SDK requires following list of libraries and frameworks

-    1) Required by [GPUImage](https://github.com/BradLarson/GPUImage "Link to the project on GitHub") (already linked with SDK)
+    1) Required by [GPUImage](https://github.com/BradLarson/GPUImage "Link to the project on GitHub").
+GPUImage already linked with SDK, but its dependencies are not
     - CoreMedia
     - CoreVideo
     - OpenGLES
     - AVFoundation
     - QuartzCore

-    2) Required by [FFMPEG](https://github.com/FFmpeg/FFmpeg "Link to the project on GitHub") (only requires .a static libraries avcodec.a, avdevice.a, avformat.a, avutil.a)
+    2) Required by [FFMPEG](https://github.com/FFmpeg/FFmpeg "Link to the project on GitHub").
+Only static libraries avcodec.a, avdevice.a, avformat.a, avutil.a are required
     - libavutil
     - libavdevice
     - libavformat
     - libavcodec
     - libz

-    3) Required by uploading module
+    3) Required for chunk uploading
     - AWSCore
     - AWSS3
     - libsqllite3